 In most cases, I resent providing tips where I have no choice in the service being provided, or if there’s no real service at all.
 Take-out food or getting coffee involves almost no interaction with the server.
 Even a complicated espresso, though some baristas do a better job than others.
 Am I supposed to go back there and pull the shot myself?
 No. There is a certain minimum level of service required to complete the transaction, and that should be included in the price.

-When it comes to sit-down restaurants, I don’t mind tipping.
+When it comes to a Dine In Family Restaurant, I don’t mind tipping.
 While I have no choice about relying on the server to take my order and bring my food, he or she will also clear the plates, watch to see when you need more water or wine, and take the heat from the kitchen if for some reason you should have a special request or refuse your food.
 Despite this, I resent tip creep.
 The old rule was 15% for decent service.
 Lately it seems people expect 18%.
 For big groups this is fine, but I stick to 15%.
 If you’re really good you get 20%.
 If you’re bad, I’m not afraid to drop it to 10% or even zero.

 At the Airport